Note: This plug-in requires an "Unlimited Zones" license for Simple DNS Plus.

 This can be used to direct Internet traffic (web, FTP, streaming media, etc.) to a server geographically closer to the end-user, or with contents specific for a geographical area.

 Note that this is based on the IP address of the resolving DNS server sending the DNS request, which could be in a different country than end-user.
 However most end-users will typically be using a DNS server in their own country.

-To determine the sender's country, the plug-in is designed to use the free and daily updated IP-to-Country database from http://software77.net/geo-ip/
+To determine the sender's country, the plug-in uses an IP-to-Country database - see "Data files" below.

-Countries are grouped into "regions" for each of which a unique server IP address/alias can be defined.
+Countries are grouped into "regions" for each of which a unique server alias can be defined.

 The plug-in is pre-configured with a default set of 10 regions (North America, Middle East, etc.) based on CIA's World Factbook, but you can configure this in any way that you prefer.

-There are two variants of this plug-in - "IP" and "CNAME" - both included in the same .dll file.
+There are two variants of the plug-in - "CNAME" and "Clone" - both included in the same .dll file.